TENTSLP/rest.bitcoin.com/README.md

 ### Full node

-Fire up a full Bitcoin Cash node and add the following to your `bitcoin.conf`.
+Fire up a full TENT node and add the following to your `snowgem.conf`.

 ```
 # Accept command line and JSON-RPC commands.